The world’s only NGO promoting OSH literacy awareness .

 Every 15 seconds, 153 workers have a work-related accident.

 An estimated 2.3 million people die every year from [recorded] work-related

-accidents and diseases [twice the number of people killed in road traffic accidents
+accidents and diseases [three times the annual, global number of people who die from suicide, twice the number of people killed in road traffic accidents

 work-related diseases, and there are 313 million [recorded] non-fatal accidents per year.
 The suffering caused by such accidents and illnesses to workers and

 their families is incalculable.
 In economic terms, the ILO has estimated that more than 4% of the world’s annual GDP is lost as a consequence of occupational accidents and diseases.’

 Although the OSH literacy levels among workers and trainees is not the only reason for the high number of deaths, disease, accidents and financial losses occurring in the workplace, research has shown that there is a very real link between literacy levels and rates of

 accidents and injuries: Employees with poor literacy are more likely to have